Top Platforms That Combine AI Search and Product Recommendations

 Implementation, Data, and Org Reality

-AI platforms live or die on implementation.
-A clean tag plan, product feed, and event stream matter more than any model architecture.
-If you under-resource implementation, don’t be surprised when the platform "underperforms".
+AI platforms succeed or fail based on how well they’re implemented.
+Having a clear tag plan, product feed, and event stream is more important than the model itself.
+If you don’t put enough resources into implementation, don’t be surprised if the platform doesn’t deliver.

 You also need one team that actually owns performance across search and recs.
 If search lives with IT and recs live with CRM, no one is accountable for full-journey revenue and experiments stall out.